Healthy Homes Assessment Thorndon

 What We Do

-As building inspectors, we handle all aspects that come with expert house inspects.
-We’re here to ensure you make the best decision when buying your next home.
+As building inspectors we handle all aspects involved in professional house inspections.
+We are there to ensure you make the right decision when buying your next home.

-We are serious about your investment, and undertake comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing the home.
+We are serious about your investment We will conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprises meaning you can relax and focus on the enjoyable aspects of buying or owning an home.

-We offer a wide range of solutions to ensure that you are completely updated on the condition of any property you might be looking to purchase or sell and also other services.
+We are specialised in a range of solutions to ensure you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional services.

-We do not just cooperate with you, we also have big clients like the local authorities, banks, and insurance firms.
-They clearly like the peace of mind provided, by the data contained in our building inspection reports.
+We not only cooperate with you, we also work with some important clients such as the local authorities, banks, and insurance firms.
+They seem to like our peace of mind provided, thanks to the information in our building inspection reports.

-With our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any issues found.
-Because of our comprehensive reporting it is easy to understand why we get so many clients recommending our service to family and friends.
+With our systemised method of conducting your house inspection and the latest in technology for software with digital photos embedded into the report, you can actually see any issues that may be found.
+Thanks to our comprehensive reporting it’s no wonder that we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports